 - After final stir, let the slurry drain.
 Total brew time should be somewhere around 3:30-4:00.

-This method was inspired by the post, “Chemex: why you should hate it,” published in 2009 by Scott Rao.
-He argues that “[t]he Chemex habitually overextracts from the grounds near the bottom of the filter… And the Chemex underextracts from those grounds at the periphery.”
+This method was inspired by a blog about pour overs written by Scott Rao.
+He argues that “[t]he Chemex habitually over-extracts from the grounds near the bottom of the filter… And the Chemex under-extracts from those grounds at the periphery.”
 Rao suggests this because of the Chemex’s conical shape and suctioned contact with the filter.

 Now, as we all know, brewing dogmas change incessantly (just think, it really wasn’t that long ago when a center pour was the only logical method).
 The idea behind this method, though, is that even extraction is superior.
 But, in order to make sure that as many grounds as possible get even extraction time, it requires stirring often.
 Stirring, however, causes extraction to happen quicker.
 Thus, a coarser grind and a shorter extraction time should be helpful.